-Class Category Definition A Normal Debtors that fall into this category have complied on a timely basis with their obligations and at the time of evaluation do not present any reason for doubt with respect to repayment of interest and principal on the agreed dates, and there is no reason to believe that the status will change before the next evaluation. В Potential problems Includes debtors who have demonstrated certain deficiencies, such as: Delays in loan payments; A general lack of information required to analyze the credit; Out-of-date financial information; L. Temporary economic or financial imbalances, which could affect its ability to repay the loan; and/or Market conditions that could affect the economic sector in which the debtor is active.
+Class Category Definition A Normal Debtors that fall into this category have complied on a timely basis with their obligations and at the time of evaluation do not present any reason for doubt with respect to repayment of interest and principal on the agreed dates, and there is no reason to believe that the status will change before the next evaluation.
+Includes debtors who have demonstrated certain deficiencies, such as: - Delays in loan payments; - A general lack of information required to analyze the credit; В Potential problems - Out-of-date financial information; Tamperary economic or financial imbalances, which could affect its ability to renew the lean; and/or Temporary economic or financial imbalances, which could affect its ability to repay the loan; and/or Market conditions that could affect the economic sector in which the debtor is active.
 The aforementioned imply risks regarding recovery of the loan.
 Debtors whose payment capacity has been diminished and their available income is not sufficient to cover their financial obligations.
 Additionally, the bank has considerable doubts about the debtors' capacity to strengthen their financial capacity in the short term. С Substandard Debtors demonstrating the same deficiencies that warrant classification as Class B, warrant classification as Class C if those deficiencies are such that if not corrected in the near term, they could impede the recovery of principal and interest on the loan on the originally agreed-upon terms.
-D Doubtful Debtors whose ability of repayment is considered remote, but there is a reasonable possibility that the creditworthiness of the debtor might improve in the near future.
-D Douottui These loans are distinguished from Class E loans by the requirement that the debtor remain in operation, generate cash flow, and make payments on the loan, even if the payments are less than those required by the contract.
+Debtors whose ability of repayment is considered remote, but there is a reasonable possibility that the creditworthiness of the debtor might improve in the near future.
+D Doubtful mg. c mp. c r c m ut nem recurs These loans are distinguished from Class E loans by the requirement that the debtor remain in operation, generate cash flow, and make payments on the loan, even if the payments are less than those required by the contract.
 E Loss Includes debtors whose loans are considered unrecoverable or if there is any other reason why the loans should not appear on our books as an asset based on the originally contracted terms.

-Number of days as internal past due Type of loan / Residential mortgage Classification Commercial loans Micro-business loans Consumer loans loans A Normal Up to 30 days Up to 8 days Up to 8 days Up to 30 days В Potential Problem Between 31 and 60 days Between 9 and 30 days Between 9 and 30 days Between 31 and 60 days С Substandard Between 61 and 120 days Between 31 and 60 days Between 31 and 60 days Between 61 and 120 days D Doubtful Between 121 and 365 days Between 61 and 120 days Between 61 and 120 days Between 121 and 365 days Е Loss More than 365 days More than 120 days More than 120 days More than 365 days
+Number of days as internal past due

+Type of loan / Classification Commercial loans Micro-business loans Consumer loans Residential mortgage loans A Normal Up to 30 days Up to 8 days Up to 8 days Up to 30 days В Potential Problem Between 31 and 60 days Between 9 and 30 days Between 9 and 30 days Between 31 and 60 days C Substandard Between 61 and 120 days Between 31 and 60 days Between 31 and 60 days Between 61 and 120 days D Doubtful Between 121 and 365 days Between 61 and 120 days Between 61 and 120 days Between 121 and 365 days Е Loss More than 365 days More than 120 days More than 120 days More than 365 days